xsf/xmpp.org/content/blog/2022-04-05-newsletter.md

 [Tigase #XMPP Server `8.2.0`](https://github.com/tigase/tigase-server/releases/tag/tigase-server-8.2.0) has been released!
 Biggest feature is the support for #MIX protocol, which offers better group chat experience, especially on mobile devices.
 Group chat (MUC) was not left be and received a lot of fixes as well.
 In addition we improved server-to-server connectivity, added option to store certificates in the repository (really helpful in cluster deployments) and more!

-The Ignite Realtime community is happy to announce the immediate availability of a maintenance release `2.2.3` of the [GoJara plugin for Openfire].
+The Ignite Realtime community is happy to announce the immediate availability of a maintenance release `2.2.3` of the [GoJara plugin for Openfire](https://discourse.igniterealtime.org/t/gojara-plugin-for-openfire-version-2-2-3-release/91505).
 GoJara provides an implementation of [XEP-0321 “Remote Roster Management”](https://xmpp.org/extensions/xep-0321.html) and helps out with monitoring [Spectrum 2](https://spectrum.im/).

 ## Libraries